 A recent study peer-reviewed by 14 scientists indicates the contrasting effects of a healthy nutrient in human milk versus its unhealthy variant– at least to infants– in certain cow’s milk.
 The presence of variants of this peptide or protein fragment is implicated in the fact that cow’s milk formula fed babies are ten times more likely to experience psychomotor developmentally delay than breastfed babies.

 Soy milk formulas that are not organic are also problematic.
 They are poorly digested, are missing essential nutrients and contain high levels of “proto-estrogens” or false estrogens that mimic hormones of adult women.
 Inorganic soy is laden with pesticides (some of which are also estrogenic).
 Moreover, current inorganic soy products are overwhelmingly genetically engineered.

 Formula is important for mothers unable to nurse.
 Boswell-Penc suggests a network of breastmilk banks to support such mothers.
 She gives examples of successful breastmilk banks-and in fact, this is the ancient human solution for tribal peoples who classically nursed one another’s babies to provide mothers with newborns the chance to sleep through the night or go on extensive gathering trips without their babies.
-Here is a link to one such bank that operates on a global level (thanks for Erica Henderson for passing on this information).
+Here is a link to one such bank.

 For now, however, I would suggest that mothers who cannot breastfeed– or do not have access to breastmilk from any other source at least use organic formula.